zanminkian/tsconfig/README.md

 ## Best Practices

-Here are the best practices if you use this package.
+Here are the best practices if you are using this package.

-### For single-project-repo
+### For polyrepo

 ```
 ├── src